YezenRashid/Coding-Problems/Asymmetric Encryption/README.txt

 In Progress...
 Still dealing with big Integers when encrypting and decrypting.
-Need to create a random 512 bit prime number instead of what just under the number 1000 for greatly enhanced security.
+Need to create a random 512 bit prime number instead of what I currently have.
+Which is any prime number from 0-1000 for greatly enhanced security.

 The Crypto class runs an example string "The quick brown fox jumps over the lazy dog” and shows the cyphertext output + decrypted plaintext recovered.